VAT Registration in UAE – How Shuraa Tax Can Help

 If a company’s total value of taxable imports and supplies inside the UAE surpasses the voluntary registration level of AED 187,500 within the past 12 months or during the next 30 days, it may elect to register for VAT voluntarily.

-If a company’s costs surpass the voluntary registration level, it may also decide to register voluntarily.
-This implies that even if a company does not exceed the level for required registration, it may still opt to register for VAT voluntarily.
-This may have certain advantages, such as the ability to deduct input VAT.
+If a company’s vatable costs surpass the voluntary registration level, it may also decide to register voluntarily.
+This implies that even if a company does not exceed the level required for registration, it may still opt to register for VAT voluntarily.
+This may have certain advantages, such as the ability to deduct or reclaim input VAT.

 Non-resident Registration

 Regardless of the aforementioned thresholds, non-resident companies that make taxable supplies in the UAE are required to register for VAT.
-This implies that regardless of the amount of their taxable supply, a non-resident firm that offers taxable products or services in the UAE must register for VAT.
+This implies that regardless of the amount of their taxable supply, a non-resident firm that offers taxable products or services to non-VAT registrant in the UAE, must register for VAT.

 Tax Group Registration for VAT in UAE